sustainablesardinia/manifesto/eng/sustainability.md

 The following are some examples of work done in the field of computational sustainability.

-- An optimised rebalancing of the NYC bike sharing fleet using crowdsourcing [9].
+- An optimised rebalancing of the NYC bike-sharing fleet using crowdsourcing [9].
 - The Dark Ecology project, which extracts biological information from weather data to determine the abundance and occurrence of bird species [10].